Feeding Tips for Healthy Weight Gain in Babies and Toddlers

 Babies and toddlers are hard-wired to prefer sweet, salty, and fatty foods while rejecting sour and bitter tastes.4 This is why some vegetables may get a negative reaction at first.
 The good news is that these innate taste preferences can be changed with time.
 Continual introduction and repeated exposure to the food, sometimes more than 10 times(!), can help your baby and toddler begin to accept and even like these foods.3

-Read more: Learning to Love Healthy Foods
+Read more: Helping your Child Learn to Love Healthy Foods

 Turn off screens and distractions during mealtimes

 Turn off the TV, put away phones, tablets and any other distractions, and allow everyone to focus on the food and each other.
 Distractions will only make it more challenging for your child to follow their own fullness cues and may lead to mindless overeating.13

 Allow planned snack times to support mealtimes

 Your little one’s tummy is still pretty small and offering healthy snacks can help them meet their needs each day.
 Provide your baby (and yourself) a sit-down snack between meals, but not within 1-1.5 hours of the next mealtime.15 This planning will help ensure that everyone arrives at the table hungry and ready to eat.

 Check in with your pediatrician if you feel like your child is always hungry or doesn’t have much of an appetite